 While this functionality was designed as a more effective means to notify individuals who are hard of hearing, it is available to anyone on an iPhone.
-So if you would like to make the camera flash go off whenever you receive a text message alert on your iPhone, then the steps in this article will show you how to enable that.
+So if you would like to know how to make camera flash when receiving a text message alert on your iPhone, then the steps in this article will show you how to enable that.

-Enable the Flash for Text Messages on an iPhone 7
+Old Method – How to Enable the Flash for Text Messages on an iPhone 7 (Guide with Pictures)

 The steps in this article were performed on an iPhone 7 Plus, in iOS 10.3.1.
 Once you have completed these steps, your iPhone will flash whenever you receive an alert.
 This guide will cover everything that you need to have enabled for this message flash to occur, which means that the first part of the tutorial will cover turning on alert notifications for the Messages app.